Alexander Robey Shepherd

-Alexander Robey Shepherd (January 30, 1835 – September 12, 1902), was one of the most controversial and influential civic leaders in the history of Washington, D.C., and one of the most powerful big-city political bosses of the Gilded Age.
-He was head of the DC Board of Public Works from 1871 to 1873 and Governor of the District of Columbia from 1873 to 1874.
+Alexander Robey Shepherd (January 30, 1835 – September 12, 1902), also known as Boss Shepherd, was an American politician and businessman who was the 2nd Governor of the District of Columbia from 1873 to 1874.
+He was one of the most controversial and influential civic leaders in the history of Washington, D.C., and one of the most powerful big-city political bosses of the Gilded Age.
+He was also head of the District of Columbia Department of Public Works from 1871 to 1873.
 He is known, particularly in Washington, as "The Father of Modern Washington."

-Early life and career
+Early life

+Shepherd was born in Southwest Washington, D.C., on January 30, 1835.
+He dropped out of school at age 13.

+Career

-Born in southwest Washington on January 30, 1835, Shepherd dropped out of school at 13 and took a job as a plumber's assistant.
-Eventually, he worked his way up to becoming the owner of the plumbing firm.
+After dropping out of school, Shepherd took a job as a plumber's assistant, eventually working his way up to becoming the owner of the plumbing firm.
 He then invested the profits from that firm in real estate development, which made him a wealthy socialite and influential citizen of the city.
-(One of his luxurious properties was Shepherd's Row, a set of rowhouses on Connecticut Avenue designed by Adolf Cluss; Cluss would later be the star witness at Shepherd's congressional investigation hearings.)
+One of his luxurious properties was Shepherd's Row, a set of rowhouses on Connecticut Avenue designed by Adolf Cluss; Cluss was later the star witness at Shepherd's congressional investigation hearings.

+American Civil War

 Two days after the Battle of Fort Sumter that initiated the American Civil War, Shepherd and his brother each enlisted in the 3rd Battalion of the District of Columbia volunteers.
 The term of enlistment at that time was only three months, after which Shepherd was honorably discharged.
 On January 30, 1861, he was married to Mary Grice Young, with whom he raised seven children.
 Her niece, Marie Grice Young, was the piano teacher of Theodore Roosevelt's children and a Titanic survivor.

+Government of Washington, D.C.

 He was an early member of the Republican Party and a member of the Washington City Councils from 1861 to 1871, during which time he was an important voice for D.C. emancipation, then for suffrage for the freed slaves.
-Frederick Douglass would later say of him, "I want to thank Governor Shepherd for the fair way in which he treated the colored race when he was in a position to help them."
+Frederick Douglass later said, "I want to thank Governor Shepherd for the fair way in which he treated the colored race when he was in a position to help them."